tipishev/python_debugging_workshop/README.md

   - In interactive fiction it is common to have `n` for (n)orth, `o` for (o)pen, and `x` for e(x)amine
   - Python debugger has the same: `n` for (n)ext, `s` for (s)tep, `b` for (b)reak, and `c` for (c)continue
 * Both can be harsh:
-  - In Nethack, the most known roguelike, when you die you lose all progress, but can identify your possessions at the moment of death.
+  - In Nethack, the most known roguelike, when you die you cannot load game, you lose all progress, but can identify your possessions at the moment of death.
-  - When an unhandled exception hits you in a debugger, you cannot continue, but enter a post-mortem mode to look at the program state at the moment of exception.
+  - When an unhandled exception hits you in a debugger, you cannot undo, cannot continue, but enter a post-mortem mode to look at the program state at the moment of exception.

 Funnily enough, when we look at our codebases, the similarity with dungeons becomes only stronger.
-See for yourself, we build them over years, layer upon layer, with parts of them getting abandoned, here and there you see scarce outdated comments from people who are no longer with you.
-The process of recovering the lost knowledge is akin to archeology, but instead of a pickaxe you (dig up history)[https://github.com/tipishev/git_workshop] with Git commands.
+See for yourself: we build them over years, layer upon layer, with parts of them getting abandoned, here and there one finds scarce outdated comments from people who are no longer around.
+The process of recovering the lost knowledge is akin to archeology, but instead of a pickaxe you dig up history with Git commands.
+Git-archeology among other topics is featured in my other [workshop](https://github.com/tipishev/git_workshop). `</shameless_plug>`

 A typical code-dungeon looks like this: